Updated on 2025-08-20 GMT+08:00

 Project ID of a tenant in a region.

-For details about how to obtain the project ID, see Obtaining a Project ID.
+To obtain the value, see Obtaining a Project ID.

 instance_id